tomkingchen/tomkingblog/content/posts/cloudflare-cli-tool.md

 The tool is written in Python (3.8) with the use of [Click](https://click.palletsprojects.com) package.
 With `Click` I was able to easily create a AWS CLI style command line tool.

-One of the use case of this tool is to get a list of all Firewall rules from Cloudflare and put them into a CSV file.
+One of the use case is to get a list of all Firewall rules from Cloudflare and put them into a CSV file.
 I can then use this CSV as a lookup table in `Splunk` or other log analytic platforms.
 This enables us to live match WAF rule IDs obtained from `firewall logs` with rule description.

 Here is the commands to generate the csv file.
 ```Bash